The Sequence Manipulation Suite:

 • Combine FASTA - converts multiple FASTA sequence records into a single sequence.
 Use Combine FASTA, for example, when you wish to determine the codon usage for a collection of sequences using a program that accepts a single sequence as input.

-• EMBL to FASTA - accepts an EMBL file as input and returns the entire DNA sequence in FASTA format.
+• EMBL to FASTA - accepts one or more EMBL files as input and returns the DNA sequence from each in FASTA format.
 Use this program when you wish to quickly remove all of the non-DNA sequence information from an EMBL file.

-• EMBL Feature Extractor - accepts an EMBL file as input and reads the sequence feature information described in the feature table.
+• EMBL Feature Extractor - accepts one or more EMBL files as input and reads the sequence feature information described in the feature tables.
 The program extracts or highlights the relevant sequence segments and returns each sequence feature in FASTA format.
 EMBL Feature Extractor is particularly helpful when you wish to derive the sequence of a cDNA from a genomic sequence that contains many introns.

-• EMBL Trans Extractor - accepts an EMBL file as input and returns each of the protein translations described in the file in FASTA format.
+• EMBL Trans Extractor - accepts one or more EMBL files as input and returns each of the protein translations described in the files in FASTA format.
 EMBL Trans Extractor can be used when you are more interested in the predicted protein translations of a DNA sequence than the DNA sequence itself.

 • Filter DNA - removes non-DNA characters from text.
 Use this program when you wish to remove digits and blank spaces from a sequence to make it suitable for other applications.